A Living Hope for the New Year

 As we teach new Togolese Christians the value of celebrating Jesus’ birth, we remind them of the eternal living hope he brings.
 Rather than celebrating an ambiguous hope for a thriving new year of life, we hold a sure and living hope of eternal life through salvation from sin.

-Earlier this year, our team in Togo studied, memorized, and meditated on Ephesians 2:1-10, which perfectly encapsulates the spiritual paradox of believers.
+Our team in Togo recently studied, memorized, and meditated on Ephesians 2:1-10, which perfectly encapsulates the spiritual paradox of believers.
 Our spiritual state of sin leaves us as dry and desolate as the land during harmattan: “And you were dead in trespasses and sin” (Ephesians 2:1).
 Our spiritual state in Jesus leaves us as flourishing and fruitful as the rainy season: “But God, who is rich in mercy, because of his great love with which he loved us, even when we were dead in trespasses, made us alive together with Christ.
 By grace you have been saved” (Ephesians 2:4-5).

 Our loving Lord did not leave us dead in our sin.
 He offers life through Jesus—not merely a new year of life to celebrate on New Year’s Day, but a new life that we will celebrate with him for eternity.
 He offers this abundant gift of life to all who trust Jesus as their eternal, living hope.
 The life he offers is indeed worth celebrating.